 Social Interactive Support Group

-This is a 60-minute clinical support group that aims to help students struggling with making friends, maintaining friendships, or struggling with their friend group.
-This support group is open to all enrolled students but is targeted towards those who struggle with Social Anxiety Disorder or are on the autism spectrum.
-This group will encourage students to share their social challenges and will rely on support from the group, psychoeducation, and role-playing exercises.
+This is a 60-minute clinical support group that aims to help students struggling with social anxiety as well as with making friends, maintaining friendships, or struggling with their friend group.
+This support group is open to all enrolled students.
+This group will encourage students to share their social challenges and will rely on support from the group, psychoeducation, interactive activities, and role-playing exercises.

-This is a 50-min drop-in group workshop which covers the signs and symptoms of depression and its impact on oneself and in relationships.
+This 50-min gathering covers the signs and symptoms of depression and its impact on oneself and in relationships.
 Much of the time in session is devoted to learning evidence-based skills to help reduce depression, as well as improve mood, interpersonal connection, and promote healthier thinking.
-This is a psychoeducational workshop.
+Come spend time with the therapy bunnies and strengthen your coping toolbox.
+Please email Nicole (lavertun@dickinson.edu) to sign up.

 Navigating Grief and Loss Workshop

-This is a 50-minute drop-in group workshop that discusses the difficult journey of grief and loss, as well as offers tools that may help along the journey of grieving.
-This workshop is psychoeducational in nature.
+This is a 50-minute gathering that discusses the difficult journey of grief and loss, as well as offers tools that may help along the journey of grieving.
+Come spend time with the therapy bunnies, learn some ways to help move in your journey, and make a memorial keepsake.
+Please email Nicole (lavertun@dickinson.edu) to sign up.

 Bunny Break

 Need a break?
 Sign up for a bunny break.
 There is no agenda for this time other than to hang out with the bunnies.
-Bring a book, bring your homework, and just spend time with Dixie, Otto, Bun Bun and Moxie.
+Bring a book, bring your homework, and just spend time with Dixie and Otto.

 Students must RSVP through Engaged, limit 5 students per break.